 Places to Stay Near Carl G Washburne Memorial State Park

-The campground at the park offers a variety of accommodations including41 full-hookup sites with water, electricity, and sewage, 14 sites with electrical and water hookups, 7 tent sites, 2 yurts, and hiker/biker camp.
+The park campground offers a variety of options, including full-hookup RV sites, electrical and water sites, tent sites, yurts, and hiker/biker camping.

-Yurts require advance reservations, while all other spots are first-come, first-served.
+Yurts require reservations, while other sites are typically first-come, first-served.

 You May Also Like